kvanderp/f5-nap-with-elk/README.md

 Option of either:
-a simple site that returns a few NGINX variables if the WAF doesn't block the request or nginx reverse proxy to the juice shop waf testing tool
+a simple site that returns a few NGINX variables if the WAF doesn't block the request or nginx reverse proxy to the juice shop intentionally insecure app.

 Site runs on :80 (443 not used in this example, yet) Kibana listens on :81

 ## Deployingment